Gerar

-Gerar (גְּרָר Gərār, "lodging-place") was a Philistine town and district in what is today south central Israel, mentioned in the Book of Genesis and in the Second Book of Chronicles of the Hebrew Bible.
+Gerar (גְּרָר Gərār, "lodging-place") was an ancient city and district in the southern Levant, located in what is today south-central Israel.
+It is mentioned in the Book of Genesis (traditionally set in the Middle Bronze Age, c.
+2000–1700 BCE) and later in the Second Book of Chronicles.
+In the patriarchal narratives, Gerar is depicted as being ruled by non-Israelite elites; its later association with Philistines reflects a subsequent historical period (following the arrival of Aegean-origin populations in the region during the Iron Age, c.
+1200–1000 BCE).

 Identification

 According to the International Standard Bible Encyclopedia, the biblical valley of Gerar was probably located in the area of a valley known in Arabic as Wady Sheri'a, and in Modern Hebrew as Nahal Gerar.
 Most commentators see the mound of Tel Haror (Hebrew) or Tell Abu Hureyra (Arabic) as representing the ancient Gerar.

 Some older commentaries, such as Smith's Bible Dictionary, stated simply that Gerar was located "south of Gaza".
 Saadia Gaon, a ninth century rabbinical source, identified Gerar with Haluza, which is located along the Besor Stream in the Negev.
 However, according to recent archaeological research, Haluza only dates to the period of the Nabataean Kingdom.

 Biblical accounts

-The town of Gerar appears in both the book of Genesis and the book(s) of Chronicles.
+The town of Gerar appears in both the Book of Genesis and the Second Book of Chronicles.